 This method add the view to the display systems re-paint queue.
 The queue is executed right after a display refresh.
 This helps prevent graphical artifacts, when running on a single display buffer system.

-Because view has no state information, they do not know when to repaint themselves.
-You or classes using views, must manually call this repaint method when its time to repaint the view.
+Because views have no state information, they do not know when to repaint themselves.
+You, or classes using views, must call this repaint method when the view is ready to be repainted.

 virtual bool Visible() const